ceph/ceph-medic/docs/source/index.rst

 -------

 By default ``ceph-medic`` sends complete logs to the current working directory.
 This log file is more verbose than the output you see on the terminal.
-To change where these logs are created modify the defaul value for ``--log-path`` in ``~/.cephmedic.conf``.
+To change where these logs are created modify the default value for ``--log-path`` in ``~/.cephmedic.conf``.

 Running checks